-Rachel is an undergraduate student majoring in Philosophy-Neuroscience-Psychology with a minor in the Interdisciplinary Project in the Humanities.
+Rachel graduated with her B.A. in Philosophy-Neuroscience-Psychology with a minor in the Interdisciplinary Project in the Humanities.
 Her primary research interests include late-life transitions and the interaction of personality and health in older adults.
-Her current research projects focus on the influence of personality, social adjustment, and health behavior on cognitive decline and the effects of retirement on purpose in life.
-Rachel is a dog person.
+Her honors thesis focused on how to assist retirees to maintain a sense of purpose during the retirement transition.
+Rachel is currently a graduate student at the Ferkauf Graduate School of Psychology, Yeshiva University.

-Ellie is a senior at Lindenwood University majoring in Psychology and Sociology while minoring in Nonprofit Administration.
-Her research interests include religion and its relationship to individuals’ sense of purpose and health.
-Above all, Ellie is a dog person.
+Ellie graduated from Lindenwood University, with her B.A. in Psychology and Sociology while minoring in Nonprofit Administration.
+Her research thesis focused on religion and its relationship to individuals’ sense of purpose and health.

-Laura received her BA in Psychology, and MS in Clinical and Health Psychology at KU Leuven, where she is currently working on her PhD in Psychology with Dr. Jessie Dezutter.
+Laura received her BA in Psychology, and MS in Clinical and Health Psychology at KU Leuven, and recently completed her PhD in Psychology with Dr. Jessie Dezutter.
 Laura’s research focuses on meaning in life among older adults and those dealing with non-normative cognitive decline.
-She is currently collaborating with the PATH Lab on projects related to purpose and cognitive functioning, as well as how best to measure purpose and meaning in different populations.
+She is currently a postdoctoral research associated at KU Leuven, and works with the PATH Lab on projects related to purpose and cognitive functioning, as well as how best to measure purpose and meaning in different populations.

 Dr. Cheung was a former postdoctoral research associate in the PATH lab.
 His research focuses on individual, familial, and societal predictors of mental health, with a particular focus on life satisfaction and subjective wellbeing.
 His research with the PATH Lab has examined societal and statewide correlates of purpose, and how income mobility influences societal wellbeing.
-Dr. Cheung is now a research assistant professor at the University of Hong Kong.
+Dr. Cheung is currently an assistant professor at the University of Toronto.